datopian/datapub/README.md

 ### The DataPub approach

-* 🏗️ React-based: individual data publishing flows will be React apps that you can boot with standard tools like `create-react-app` and where you can use the full ecosystem of React tooling and components
+* **🏗️ React-based**: individual data publishing flows will be React apps that you can boot with standard tools like `create-react-app` and where you can use the full ecosystem of React tooling and components
-* 📦 Core components: provide a suite of tried and tested core components common to many publishing flows such as file upload, table schema editor etc
+* **📦 Core components**: provide a suite of tried and tested core components common to many publishing flows such as file upload, table schema editor etc
-* 🚂 Template apps: provide examples of full-scale apps which developers building new flows can use for inspiration and instruction e.g. copy and paste an example and then modify it
+* **🚂 Template apps**: provide examples of full-scale apps which developers building new flows can use for inspiration and instruction e.g. copy and paste an example and then modify it

 ## Components